JSON Web Token: Use

 This is a stateless authentication mechanism as the user state is never saved in server memory.
 The server's protected routes will check for a valid JWT in the Authorization header, and if it is present, the user will be allowed to access protected resources.
 As JWTs are self-contained, all the necessary information is there, reducing the need to query the database multiple times.

 Standard fields

+List of currently registered claim names can be obtained from IANA JSON Web Token Claims Registry.

 Implementations

 JWT implementations exist for many languages and frameworks, including but not limited to: